jaspector

 Building permits are required for new construction, alterations, additions, demolitions, accessory buildings, swimming pools, roofing work (except limited shingle replacement on 1-family, duplex, and townhouse dwellings), solar systems, tents above exemption thresholds, and similar work that improves or upgrades property in the city.
 Trade permits are required for electrical, plumbing, and mechanical work, usually in addition to the building permit.
 Sign permits are required prior to displaying signage.
 Engineered comprehensive site plans and land disturbing permits may also be required based on project scope, grading, stormwater, fire protection, utilities, floodplain, and site-development triggers.

-Typical processing time is General building permits: allow at least 7 days.
+Building permit processing times in Harrisonburg, VA typically run General building permits: allow at least 7 days.
 Electrical, plumbing, and mechanical permits submitted before 3:00 p.m. are often issued the same day.
 Backflow permits are normally issued within 2 days.
 Mechanical permits involving tank installation may take up to 2 weeks.
 Comprehensive site plan review target is 21 calendar days after acceptance, with an 8-day cursory review and 5-working-day turnaround for minor-revision resubmittals..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Harrisonburg, VA.
 The following work is generally exempt: Sheds under 257 square feet that do not have more than one floor and are not used for car storage; Roofing shingle replacement on single-family homes, duplexes, and townhouses; Tents or air-supported structures of 900 square feet or less, including connected areas with common egress or entrance, when occupant load is 50 or fewer; Pools under 150 square feet of surface area, under 5,000 gallons, and not capable of holding more than 24 inches of water depth (barrier requirements still apply); Testing of backflow devices (no permit required).
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm with Community Development before proceeding.
+When in doubt, confirm with the local building department before starting work.